gatovato/terminal_agent_site/privacy.md

-**Do we receive any information from third parties?** We may receive information from public databases, marketing partners, social media platforms, and other outside sources.
-Click [here](#othersources) to learn more.
+**Do we receive any information from third parties?** We do not receive information from 3rd parties

-**How do we process your information?** We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
-We may also process your information for other purposes with your consent.
-We process your information only when we have a valid legal reason to do so.
-Click [here](#infouse) to learn more.
+**How do we process your information?** We do not process your information